Medicine professionals in the Pharmaceutical Industry highlight the need for a Precision Medicine Plan

 In some autonomous communities there are some specific personalized medicine initiatives and plans, but in general the development of precision medicine in our country is not very consistent and its weight is much lower than in other countries such as the United Kingdom, France, Germany or Sweden.

 “An added difficulty is that Spain is the only European country in which the specialty of clinical genetics does not yet exist, which makes it difficult from carrying out molecular diagnoses to selecting therapies based on genomic information.
-In this regard, it is unthinkable to have a National Plan for Precision Medicine without having specialists trained in this field “, he points out.
+In this regard, it is unthinkable to have a National Plan for Precision Medicine without having specialists trained in this field, “he says.